Online Payment Security

-Continuous problems have underlined the importance of relying on third-party software or services for secure transactions.
-Several gateways provide it in order to offer consumers an additional safety net when conducting their business and payments online.
+Continuous problems have underlined the importance of relying on third-party software or services for secure online payments and transactions.
+Several gateways and payment processors exist to offer consumers an additional safety net when conducting their business and payments online.

 Understanding How Fraudsters Attack

 Cyber-criminals, otherwise known as fraudsters or black-hat hackers, have invaded the virtual domain since the moment of its inception.
-The online world is rich in accessibility and opportunities, but it’s also equally filled with risks.
-More and more people are now opting for the quicker options of paying their bills, shopping, making reservations that require their credit card or personal information, or even work online.
+The online world is highly accessible and rich in opportunities, but it’s also equally filled with risks.
+More and more people are now opting for the quicker options of paying their bills, online shopping, making reservations that require their credit card or personal information.

-In fact, the newest form of payment, mobile transaction, accounted for 12% of the total online payments made in 2017.
+In fact, the newest payment option, mobile transactions, accounted for 12% of the total online payments made in 2017.
 Out of those, a worrying 21% were fraudulent, and 53% were related to e-commerce.
-In lack of proper security measures due to the lack of maturity of the process, mobile transactions have become an easy target.
+Due to the lack of maturity of the process, mobile payments lack proper security measures making them an easy target.

 Fraudsters offer no discrimination to the type of transaction or process they corrupt.
-Their likeliest hours of activity have been shown to be between 2 A.M. and 6 A.M. while potential victims are sleeping.
+Their likeliest hours of activity are between 2 A.M. and 6 A.M. while potential victims are sleeping.
 The holidays, in particular, are a dangerous time of the year.
 Fraud rates spike 200% during Christmas and Christmas Eve, so it’s a particularly dangerous period for online shoppers.

 There are numerous types of frauds and scams that cyber-criminals actively pursue, even though their attack tools and methods may vary.

-It’s one of the most popular scams on the internet, even though it’s a simple matter of awareness and attention.
-They are based on social networks or emails, where cyber criminals commonly send a message pretending to be an authority, such as a representative of your bank, workplace, or a service you might be using.
-It implies their request for personal information and credentials that could compromise the security of your account.
+Phishing scams are one of the most popular scams on the internet, despite being easily defeated by awareness and attention.
+Phishing scams are based on social networks or emails, where cybercriminals commonly send a message pretending to be an authority, such as a representative of your bank, workplace, or a service you might be using.
+They then request personal information or credentials that they can then use to compromise the security of your account.

 2. Bank Loan